Undergraduate study in Design

 Bachelor of Design conjoint programmes

 Design encompasses analysis, decision-making, communication and collaboration.
 Designers gather data with the client, assess design needs, discuss solutions, evaluate outcomes, and agree on a way forward.
 This makes design a fantastic “connector” with other fields.
-You can therefore choose to study Design as a conjoint programme with one of the following:
+You can choose to study Design as a conjoint programme with one of the following:

 Courses